-Africa Oil Corp. was incorporated under the BCABC on March 29, 1983 under the name "Canmex Minerals Corporation" with an authorized capital of 100,000,000 common shares.
+Africa Oil Corp. was incorporated under the BCABC on March 29, 1993 under the name "Canmex Minerals Corporation" with an authorized capital of 100,000,000 common shares.
 On July 2, 1999 the issued and outstanding shares of the Company were consolidated on a one-for-five basis and the authorized capital was increased, post-consolidation to 100,000,000 common shares.
 On August 20, 2007 the Company changed its name to Africa Oil Corp.
 On June 19, 2009 the shareholders of AOC passed a special resolution increasing the Company's authorized share capital to an unlimited number of common shares.
+On June 3, 2013, the shareholders of AOC passed a special resolution authorization an alteration of the Company's articles to include advance notice provisions for the nomination of directors.